-FHD-609 is a highly potent, selective and intravenous, small molecule protein degrader of BRD9.
-Unlike many traditional intracellular drug targets, BRD9 is not an enzyme and does not exhibit enzymatic activity.
-We therefore designed FHD-609 as a protein degrader, a molecule with two binding domains connected by a linker that drives the removal of targeted proteins by the cell's protein degradation system.
-In cells, these protein degrader molecules bring their target into proximity of the E3 ligase which marks these target proteins for destruction by the cell's proteasome system.
+FHD-609 is a highly potent, selective and intravenous, heterobifunctional degrader of BRD9.
+Unlike many traditional intracellular drug targets, BRD9 is not an enzyme.
+We therefore designed FHD-609 as a protein degrader, a molecule with two binding domains, one to the bromodomain of BRD9 and the second to the E3 ligase component, Cereblon.
+Upon ternary complex formation, ubiquitination of BRD9 is increased and BRD9 is subsequently degraded via the proteasome.
+Further global proteomic studies showed in synovial sarcoma cell lines that BRD9 was the only target of degradation of FHD-609.